Kerry Carpenter Preview, Player Props: Tigers vs. White Sox

 White Sox Pitching Rankings

-- The White Sox have the 26th-ranked team ERA across all MLB pitching staffs (4.88).
+- The White Sox have the 26th-ranked team ERA across all league pitching staffs (4.91).

+- White Sox pitchers combine to allow 186 total home runs at a clip of 1.4 per game (fourth-most in baseball).

-- The right-hander last pitched on Sunday against the Oakland Athletics, when he went seven innings, allowing one earned run while giving up one hit.
+- His most recent time out came on Monday against the Baltimore Orioles, when the righty went four innings, surrendering four earned runs while giving up seven hits.

-- In 18 games this season, the 32-year-old has amassed an ERA of 3.32, with 7.8 strikeouts per nine innings.
-Opponents are batting .227 against him.
+- The 27-year-old has put up an ERA of 5.08, with 9.2 strikeouts per nine innings, in 25 games this season.
+Opponents are batting .230 against him.

 © 2023 Data Skrive.
 All rights reserved.